neuromorphic-paris/Matlab-tools/README.md

 #### shannonise
 sometimes it is necessary to convert a sparse event representation into one that is sampled regurlarly.
 Currently this works well with the activity, this could however be adapted to accumulate events for frames (boohh) etc.

+#### merging streams of events
+useful if you have multiple streams of events such as in a grid, all events are sorted by timestamp.